LOVE THE TRAILS? Help out and

 If the trail is designed to be safe for multi-use including mountain bikers, it must have a clear line of sight, no dangerous surprises and ideally some degree of flow.
 Critical to the routing is the need to keep all trail users safe, so where trails cross or emerge onto forest roads that might have vehicles, walkers, horses or other bikers, there must be clear line of sight on the approach.

-With Balquhidder having so much rain, as the trail crew, we therefore find ourselves spending a significant amount of time sorting trail surfaces, draining, repairing and reinforcing them as necessary.
+With Balquhidder having so much rain, as the trail crew we therefore find ourselves spending a significant amount of time sorting trail surfaces, draining, repairing and reinforcing them as necessary.
 It's a time consuming process that requires patience and persistence, and in some very wet and boggy sections, we simply have to resort to re-routing the trail to higher, more robust ground.

 Either way, making an old boggy trail dry, robust and enjoyable for everyone is hugely rewarding!